Do Go On - 532 - Dashcon Failure

 unless they could pay $17,000 by 10pm.

-They're being held ransom.
+They're being a hell of ransom.

 Oh yeah, we will execute this convention unless you pay in unmarked bills.